Carlovan/gba-minesweeper/README.md

 * **A** key to open the cell under the cursor
 * **B** to add/remove the flag from the cell under the cursor

 After finishing the game the position of the mines will be showed.
-To restart you need to reset the cartridge.
+To restart you just need to press **A**.

 # PC version